 Recently the FDA approved the insulin aspart injection from Novo Nordisk.
 This is a fast-acting insulin during mealtime that improves glycemic control in people with type 1 diabetes and type 2 diabetes.
 Endocrine News

 This insulin aspart injection got the name Fiasp.
 Fiasp is a new formulation of NovoLog which includes niacinamide.
 The niacinamide aids in increasing the speed of the absorption of insulin.
 This injection needs to be administered before a meal or within 20 after the meal.
 (2)

 Producers of Fiasp created this product to match the physiological insulin mealtime response of people with diabetes.
-Along with niacinamide, i.e., vitamin B3, there is L-Arginine which is naturally occurring amino acid that also helps increase the speed of absorption.
+Along with niacinamide, i.e., vitamin B3, there is L-Arginine which is a naturally occurring amino acid that also helps increase the speed of absorption.

 The third phase clinical program had four trials with around 2100 people with type 1 diabetes and type 2 diabetes.
-At the 53rd European Association for the Study of Diabetes Annual Meeting, there was presentation of data about this topic.
+At the 53rd European Association for the Study of Diabetes Annual Meeting, there was a presentation of data about this topic.
 (3)

-Over this period, Fiasp showed a statistically notably greater overall blood glucose reduction of around -0.10 percent in adults that have type 1 diabetes.
+Over this period, Fiasp showed a statistically notably greater overall blood glucose reduction of around -0.10 percent in adults who have type 1 diabetes.
 This is in comparison with the conventional insulin aspart.
 (4)

 In addition, Fiasp showed a statistically notable reduction in one-hour post-meal glucose increment of around -0.91 mmol or L.